CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

             - **Failure scenario(s)**:
                 - 1a.
 System fails to retrieve mood tracking data.
                     - 1a1.
 An error message is displayed for retrieving mood tracking data
                     - 1a2.
-System assumes the mood is peaceful.
+System prompts user to retry
                 - 2a.
 Failure to invoke LLM
                     - 2a1.
 An error message is logged for invoke LLM failure
                     - 2a2.
 System selects a suggests some general relaxing exercise
                 - 3a.
 Activity description fails to load
                     - 3a1.
 An error message is displayed telling user the error, and potential solutions
                     - 2a2.
 System prompts the user to try again.
-7. **Authentication with Google**
+4. **Authentication with Google**
     - **Overview**:
         1. Authenticate User: The User authenticates and creates an account

     - **Detailed Flow for Each Independent Scenario**:
         1. **Authenticate User**:
             - **Description**: The actor authenticates using their google account
-            - **Primary actor(s)**: User
+            - **Primary actor(s)**: User, Paid User
             - **Main success scenario**:
                 1. User presses "Sign-in" button
                 2. User is prompted to type in the google account information (Email followed by password)
                 3. User is authenticated
             - **Failure scenario(s)**:
                 - 2a.
 User types in wrong information
                     - 2a1.
-The system displays an error message telling the user of the error and potential solution.
+The authentication API displays an error message telling the user of the error and potential solution.
                     - 2a2.
 The authentication pop up prompts the user to try again

-8. **Adding Photos and Videos to the Journal Entry**
+5. **Adding Photos and Videos to the Journal Entry**
     - **Overview**:
         1. Adding Photos and videos from the entry: Users can attach media files to the journal entries
         2. Removing Photos and video from the entry: Users can remove attached media files from a journal entry